bradleyreaney/accessibility-eval-crew-two/README.md

 ## 🎯 Overview

 This system leverages **Large Language Models as Judges** to provide comprehensive, unbiased evaluation of accessibility remediation plans.
-Using CrewAI for multi-agent orchestration, it combines the expertise of Gemini Pro and GPT-4 to deliver professional-grade accessibility assessments through a complete Streamlit web application with enterprise-ready advanced features.
+Using CrewAI for multi-agent orchestration, it combines the expertise of Gemini Pro and GPT-4 to deliver professional-grade accessibility assessments through a command-line interface with automated PDF report generation.

 **Status: All 5 Phases Complete** - Enterprise-ready system with advanced consensus mechanisms, batch processing, and performance monitoring (August 2025).